Is the Bible a myth or just a nice story? Has the Bible been changed thousands of times into something unrecognizable?

 If Atheists or skeptics assert that the story of Jesus is merely invented, like Hamlet, then they have to provide fact based evidence.
 Who made it up?
 When?
 Why?
 What was their motive?
 How long did it take?

 People invent things for a reason.
 So what was that reason?
-To even be take seriously as a claim, they need to offer names, dates, and cited evidence to begin the conversation.
+To take their claims seriously, they need to provide names and dates and cite evidence to begin the conversation.

 Catholic Truth: Why?